Stercora Biosciences

 The programme originates from the IHAT-GUT randomised controlled trial (NCT02941081, n=633), a Gates Foundation-funded study of iron supplementation in Gambian children that became the discovery platform for the P. stercorea therapeutic signal.

-The analytical programme comprising species-autonomous ARI protection, WAZ-stratified infection analyses, prospective directionality testing, and richness specificity diagnostics was conducted independently by the founding team and published in Nature Communications (2025).
+The analytical programme comprising species-specific ARI protection, WAZ-stratified infection analyses, prospective directionality testing, and richness specificity diagnostics was conducted independently by the founding team and published in Nature Communications (2025).

 No prior art has been identified describing P. stercorea as protective against infection, establishing clear freedom to operate.